How to Install Microsoft Edge on Ubuntu (26.04, 24.04, 22.04)

 • sudo apt upgrade applies updates to all installed software, including Microsoft Edge, if an update is available.

-Importantly, this approach ensures your entire system stays current, minimizing security vulnerabilities and software conflicts.
+This approach keeps your entire system current, minimizing security vulnerabilities and software conflicts.

 Update Microsoft Edge Only

-Conversely, if you want to update only Microsoft Edge without upgrading other software on your system, refresh your package lists and update the specific version:
+To update only Microsoft Edge without upgrading other software, refresh your package lists first:

 sudo apt update